NYTG Logo

 Date and venue: Now through March 1 at Bryant Park

-An NYC holiday must-do is a visit to the Bryant Park Winter Village.
-Ice skate with free admission (skate and locker rental fees apply), shop at the holiday market, and hit up the delicious food vendors featuring all types of global cuisines.
+An NYC winter must-do is a visit to the Bryant Park Winter Village.
+Ice skate with free admission (skate and locker rental fees apply), glide on the ice in bumper cars, and hit up the Lodge, with drinks and bites available to complete your cold-weather outing.
 Just a short walk from the Theatre District, it’s the perfect place to hang out before or after a show.

 4.

-Date and venue: Now through January 4 at Lincoln Center's Damrosch Park
+Date and venue: Now through 2028 at MoMA PS1

 Unlock your 24-hour New York City itinerary